2015 Bruhat Bengaluru Mahanagara Palike election

-The 2015 Bruhat Bengaluru Mahanagara Palike (Greater Bengaluru City Corporation) election was held on 22 April 2015 in all 198 Wards of Bangalore (Bangalore), India.
+The 2015 Bruhat Bengaluru Mahanagara Palike (Greater Bengaluru City Corporation) election was an election held on 22 April 2015 in all 198 Wards of Bangalore India.

 Background

 The tenure of the Bruhat Bangalore Mahanagara Palike (BBMP) was scheduled to end on 22 April 2015.
-A new election was necessary to elect new Corporators and Mayors by that time.
-The Government of Karnataka intended to trifurcate the BBMP and was not notified for the elections until the end of March 2015.
-On 30 March, the Bharatiya Janata Party (BJP) Corporators B. Somashekar (Shakambari Nagar Ward) and C. K. Ramamurthy (Pattabhirama Nagar Ward) filed a written petition to conduct elections before the end of the tenure.
+A new election was necessary to elect new council members and mayors by that time.
+The Government of Karnataka intended to trifurcate the BBMP and had not notified the elections until the end of March 2015.
+On 30 March, the Bharatiya Janata Party (BJP) council members B. Somashekar (Shakambari Nagar Ward) and C. K. Ramamurthy (Pattabhirama Nagar Ward) filed a written petition to conduct elections before the end of the tenure.

-On 10 March 2015, the court ordered notices to the state government, the state election commission, and the BBMP regarding a petition from two Corporators seeking directions to hold municipal polls on the expiry of the term.
-Justice BV Nagarathna sought information from the government about the poll preparedness and whether the urban development department had finalized the roster (ward-wise reservation for SC, ST, women, and OBCs).
-On 17 April 2015, the State Cabinet decided to supersede the BBMP, and a notification of the same was issued on 18 April to avoid conducting polls to the civic body in April 2015.
-However, the ward reservation list was already published on 13 April.

-If the state government supersedes the council before the end of the term, it gets six months to hold elections for the civic body.
-The government was keen on dissolving the BBMP and replacing it with three corporations.
-The Rajendra Kataria Committee reported on various financial and administrative irregularities in the floating of tenders, execution of civil works, and failure to generate revenue through hoardings in the BBMP ruled by the BJP during the council's term from 2010 to 2015, and it was used as a weapon to supersede the civic body.

-The Cabinet also approved an amendment bill to constitute three new corporations to replace the BBMP.
+The Cabinet approved an amendment bill to constitute three new corporations to replace the BBMP.
 The Karnataka Municipal Corporation (Amendment) Bill, 2014, was planned to be tabled at the one-day special session of the state legislature on 20 April 2015.
 The government decided to call the special session to promulgate an ordinance, but it was stalled by Governor Vajubhai Vala, who stated that he was not satisfied with it.
 Amidst stiff opposition from both the BJP and Janata Dal (Secular), the Karnataka Legislative Assembly passed a bill to trifurcate the BBMP with a voice vote on 20 April.
-Following this, many Pro Kannada organizations and the Youth wing of the Bharatiya Janata Party protested the trifurcation.
+Following this, many pro-Kannada organizations and the Youth wing of the Bharatiya Janata Party protested the trifurcation.